-Cash used for operating activities during the quarter, before changes in non-cash working capital items, was \$327,056 and compares to \$704,793 used in the comparative quarter.
-The decrease in cash used for operations is primarily due to a decrease in exploration costs as detailed above.
-Significant changes in non-cash working capital items for the current quarter include a decrease in accounts payable of \$20,083.
-During the comparative quarter, there was a \$257,171 increase in accounts payable and \$57,003 increase in value-added tax receivable, which related to the drill program conducted in the first quarter of 2017.
+Cash used for operating activities during the period, before changes in non-cash working capital items, was \$691,019 and compares to \$1,087,448 used in the comparative period.
+The decrease in cash used for operations is primarily due to the decrease in exploration costs as detailed above.
+Significant changes in non-cash working capital items for the current period include a decrease in accounts payable of \$46,360.

 Cash provided by investing activities consisted of net proceeds of \$488,980 received from the sale of 700,000 Barsele shares.
 Under financing activities, the Company received proceeds of \$369,480 upon the exercise of warrants.
-During the comparative quarter, investing activities consisted of the purchase of \$12,000 in reclamation bonds; there were no financing activities in the comparative quarter.
+During the comparative period, investing activities included the funding of \$12,000 in reclamation bonds; there were no financing activities in the comparative period.